 - Crazy Cat Lady: Brought up by Jeff during the infamous "Garbagemen" sketch.
 The cats sounded more like a stomach upset.

-- Creative Opening Credits: The cast members have their names on assorted signs, cards, game machines etc. throughout the resort.
+- Creative Closing Credits: Opening rather than closing, but the cast members have their names on assorted signs, cards, game machines etc. throughout the resort.
 It's done alphabetically, so if you're alert, you can tell who will be featured.
 Drew's face is quite appropriately on a Joker, as is Bob Derkach on the nametag of a dealer, but you'd think putting Chip's name on gambling chips would be an obvious one...

 - Crowd Song: "Thiiiiis iiiiiis yoooour birthday song, it isn't very long-"